-In accordance with CFR 431.420(c), Montana held its annual public forum to solicit comments on the progress of the WASP Demonstration on August 15, 2019.
-The forum was held in Helena, Montana, and via WebEx, in conjunction with the Montana Health Coalition annual meeting.
-The public presented no comments regarding the WASP Demonstration.
-No complaints or problems were identified at any time in 2019.
+In accordance with CFR 431.420(c), Montana held its annual public forum to solicit comments on the progress of the WASP Demonstration on November 17, 2020.
+The forum was held in conjunction with the Montana Health Coalition annual meeting and held virtually, due to COVID-19 concerns.
+Nineteen people attended via Zoom.
+No WASP related complaints or problems were identified at any time in 2020.